 The key to unlocking that investment is programmatic audio.
 In the same study, over two-thirds of professionals (67.5%) said they are interested in buying programmatically with streaming music services.
 We’re witnessing this growing interest firsthand at Spotify.
 Since launching a private marketplace offering for programmatic audio in the fall of 2016, the channel has outperformed expectations, with a significant number of audio PMPs created globally in the first quarter of 2017 alone.
 The growth is happening across verticals, too, with categories as diverse as retail, QSR, auto, financial, CPG, telecom, entertainment and more all vying for inventory.

-We’re pleased to share that Spotify is now testing open RTB exchanges for our audio inventory through select SSP and DSP partners.
-We believe the marketplace is ripe to meet the pent-up demand for audio and remove friction from traditional buying processes.
+We believe the programmatic marketplace is ripe to meet the pent-up demand for audio and remove friction from traditional buying processes.
 Programmatic helps achieve this in a few key ways:

 - Ubiquity.
 As people increasingly consume media across devices, the marketing landscape is shifting towards people-based marketing and away from a reliance on cookies.
 Programmatic offers the best of both worlds, allowing advertisers to reach their target audience seamlessly across devices with Spotify’s unique people-based insights as well as traditional device data.

 - Data Integration.
 In addition to enabling advertisers to execute targeting at scale, programmatic allows them to integrate their data with publishers.
 Buyers can leverage third-party audiences from data suppliers or plug their own CRM data into publishers’ data and develop custom segments to reach their known customers.